US judge: Claim against Ronaldo belongs in arbitration

 The recommendation Tuesday by U.S. Magistrate Judge Daniel Albregts put in writing his verbal ruling in November allowing the settlement to remain under seal and recommending to U.S. District Judge Jennifer Dorsey that it be decided by a mediator.

 “The court finds that none of (Mayorga’s) arguments to invalidate the arbitration agreement have merit and it will compel all of her claims to arbitration,” Albregts wrote.
 Magistrates handle court filings and pretrial arguments.
-US. district judges handle trials.
+U.S. district judges handle trials.

 Mayorga’s lawyers didn’t immediately respond to messages about whether they’ll appeal Albregts’ recommendation.